Bishop Rock: Walker's second tower

 In the second attempt, James Walker began building a stone structure in 1851.
 The site presented a number of difficulties: the paucity of available land area and the slope of the rock meant that the lowest stone had to be laid below the low water level of the lowest spring tides.
 The resident engineer was Nicholas Douglass assisted by his sons (first James and then William).
 Despite multiple problems over the seven-year period of construction, the tower was completed without loss of life.
 It was fitted with a 4-wick oil lamp by Wilkins & Son and a large (first order) fixed catadioptric optic by Henry Lépaute, and shone its light for the first time on 1 September 1858.
 The total cost of the lighthouse was £34,559.

 Keepers' dwellings

-As the lighthouse was nearing completion, a set of dwellings were constructed on St Mary's to accommodate keepers' families (and the keepers themselves when they were not on station).
+As the lighthouse was nearing completion, a set of dwellings was constructed on St Mary's to accommodate keepers' families (and the keepers themselves when they were not on station).
 The light at the time was manned by a team of four: at any one time, three would be on station in the lighthouse, and the fourth on leave on St Mary's.